-Title VII of the Civil Rights Act of 1964 prohibits discrimination against employees based on sex (gender), as well as other protected traits, such as race and religion.
+Title VII of the Civil Rights Act of 1964 prohibits discrimination against employees based on sex, which includes pregnancy and related medical conditions, gender, gender identity, and sexual orientation.
 Private employers with at least 15 employees have to comply with Title VII, a federal law; smaller employers may be subject to a state law that prohibits sex discrimination.
 Employers that violate Title VII can be ordered to pay lost wages, court costs, attorney fees, and more.

-An employer who treats employees differently because of their gender is discriminating on the basis of sex.
+An employer who treats employees differently because of their sex—which includes their pregnancy or related medical condition, gender, gender identity, or sexual orientation—is discriminating on the basis of sex.
 For example, an employer who won't promote women to management positions because he believes they aren't assertive enough to lead other employees is discriminating, as is a manager who selects female employees for layoffs because he believes male employees are more likely to be the sole breadwinners in their families.

 Title VII prohibits gender discrimination in every aspect of employment, including: